smartive/tslint-config/README.md

 ## Usage

-Install from npm to your devDependencies  (https://www.npmjs.com/package/@smartive/tslint-config)
+Install from npm to your devDependencies.

 ```sh
 npm install --save-dev @smartive/tslint-config